Richard Cragg (cricketer)

 James Richard Allen Cragg (born 28 October 1946) is a former English first-class cricketer.

 Cragg was born at Alderley Edge in Cheshire in October 1946.
 He was educated nearby at King's School, Macclesfield.
+In 1966 he captained the MCC Schools team in its annual match against Combined Services at Lord's, and was named The Cricket Society's Young Cricketer of the Year.

-His debut in minor counties cricket came for Cheshire in the 1966 Minor Counties Championship against Warwickshire Second XI at Macclesfield.
+Cragg's debut in minor counties cricket came for Cheshire in the 1966 Minor Counties Championship against Warwickshire Second XI at Macclesfield.
 Cragg later studied at Queens' College, Cambridge.
-It was at Cambridge that he made his debut in first-class cricket for Cambridge University against Warwickshire at Fenner's in 1970.
+He made his debut in first-class cricket for Cambridge University against Warwickshire at Fenner's in 1970.
 He played six more first-class matches for Cambridge University in 1970.
 His brief first-class span of seven matches saw him score 149 runs at an average of 11.46, with a highest score of 55.
 He continued to play minor counties cricket for Cheshire until 1979, making a total of 75 appearances in the Minor Counties Championship.

-He became an English teacher after graduating from Cambridge.
+Cragg became an English teacher after graduating from Cambridge.
 Since the late 1950s, Cragg has maintained a close playing and voluntary administrative relationship with Bramhall Cricket Club.
-On 31 August 2019 Bramhall CC recognised this by naming their ground at Church Lane "The Richard Cragg Cricket Ground".
+On 31 August 2019, Bramhall CC recognised this by naming their ground at Church Lane "The Richard Cragg Cricket Ground".
 His grandfather, James Cragg, was also a first-class cricketer and the president of Lancashire County Cricket Club.